-- All staff at school have regular CPD when Quality First Teaching is addressed. - The SENDCos, SEND team and other SLT members provide regular CPD to other staff in school in specific aspects of meeting the needs of students with SEND.
-Weekly updates are available for all staff via staff briefings.

-- Teaching assistants are engaged in training whereby the role of the teaching assistant is developed along with training on the teaching assistant standards.
+- All staff at school have regular CPD when Quality First Teaching is addressed. - The SENDCo, SEND team and other SLT members provide regular CPD to other staff in school in specific aspects of meeting the needs of students with SEND. - Teaching assistants are engaged in training whereby the role of the teaching assistant is developed along with training on the teaching assistant standards.
 Teaching assistants participate in whole school training along with teaching staff. - External trainers are brought in periodically to address more specialist training needs such as dealing with specific medical conditions or to train staff in the use of specific interventions. - Peer support and guidance is available daily for all staff in school and some of the best training development occurs through professional dialogue with colleagues looking at meeting the specific needs of a student.